 World War I Trenches

 While trench warfare has been employed since ancient times, WWI was the first time it was used on such an unprecedented scale.
 By the end of 1914, 475 miles of trenches spanned the Western Front between the North Sea and the Swiss frontier.
-Most trenches of this era included a 10-foot-high front wall (known as the parapet), two to three feet of sandbags piled above ground level, a fire-step that let soldiers see above the high wall and shoot at their enemies.
+Most trenches of this era included a 10-foot-high front wall (known as the parapet), two to three feet of sandbags piled above ground level, and a fire step that let soldiers see above the high wall and shoot at their enemies.
 Life in the trenches was muddy and miserable, to say the least.

 Trenchless Pipe Repair

-Trenches have their place - whether it's on the ocean floor or spanning the state of Alaska - but they don't belong in your back yard.
-Before you allow a pipe repair company to dig you your very own Marianas Trench, consider that trenchless pipe repair might be a feasible option.
+Trenches have their place - whether it's on the ocean floor or spanning the state of Alaska - but they don't belong in your backyard.
+Before you allow a pipe repair company to dig your very own Marianas Trench, consider that trenchless pipe repair might be a feasible option.
 As the name suggests, trenchless pipe repair is a method of fixing damaged pipes without digging holes and removing the pipes in a traditional way.
 All the crew needs is a small access point and they can either pull a new pipe into the place of the old one or rehabilitate the damaged pipe by relining it.
 Call Mr. Rooter® today to find out if trenchless pipe repair is an option for you.